muratk5n/thirdwave/en/README.md

 *Lota* money.. the GDP of a small island nation.

-Hey people love the movie and it is making money.
+Hey people love the movie and it is generating sales.
+Awesome.

 ---